Southeast Webster-Grand Community School District

-The district shares Southeast Valley High School.
+The district shared Southeast Valley High School.

+In 2023 the district merged into the Southeast Valley Community School District.

 History

 It was established on July 1, 2005, by the merger of the Grand Community School District and the Southeast Webster Community School District.

 In August 2014, the district began a whole grade-sharing arrangement with the Prairie Valley Community School District as a way to deal with smaller enrollments and as a way to save money.
 The two districts together share middle and high schools.

+In March 2022 voters agreed to consolidate Southeast Webster-Grand with Prairie Valley to form Southeast Valley Community School District, effective fall 2023.
+On July 1, 2023, the merger occurred.